ltung7/idosell/readme.md

 ### Chaining methods to set request parameters

-Alternatively to setting parameters object, you can chain several methods named after top level parameters to set their value to your request.
-To execute the request after setting all the parameters, run *exec()* method.
+Alternatively to setting parameters in an object, you can chain several methods named after top-level parameters to set their value to your request.
+To execute the request after setting all the parameters, run the *exec()* method.

 ```javascript
 const idosellRequest = idosell('SHOP_URL', 'API_KEY');
 const categories = idosellRequest.ids([123, 456, 789]).languages(['pol', 'eng']).result_page(1).result_limit(10).getProductsCategories.exec();
 ```

-This example, will generate following GET request:
+This example will generate the following GET request:

 ```
 https://yourdomain.com/api/admin/v1/products/categories?ids=123,456,789&languages=pol,eng&result_page=1&result_limit=10
 ```

-For POST request will generate a JSON body request.
+A POST request will generate a JSON body request.

 ```javascript
 await idosellRequest.postDiscountsRebatesCode.campaign_id(123).code_number('REBATECODE').exec();
 ```

-This example will generate a POST request with following body:
+This example will generate a POST request with the following body:

 ```json
 {